 This scholarship awards students enrolled in one of ACS’s partner institutions.
 Students receive an award based on need, aptitude, and interest in chemistry.
 The scholarship renews for up to six years and can go towards a variety of expenses.

 In order to qualify, students must: be a full-time student, major in chemistry and complete an education program, and have a minimum 3.0 GPA.
 They also need an interest in becoming a high school chemistry teacher after graduation, US citizenship, or permanent residency.

 The LGBTQ Scholarship is offered by Brown & Caldwell, an engineering consulting firm, to students who identify as gay, lesbian, bisexual, transgender, or questioning and are interested in pursuing a degree in the environmental profession.

 To be eligible, students must: submit an essay detailing their decision to pursue an environmental degree, be a full-time junior/senior or graduate student at an accredited college/university, declared a major in either civil, chemical, or environmental engineering or an environmental science, have a 3.0 GPA minimum, be a member of the LGBTQ+ community.

 The Women in Leadership Scholarship is also offered by Brown & Caldwell to support equality in the workplace and female students interested in an environmental career.

 In order to apply, students must: be a full-time junior/senior or graduate female student at an accredited college/university, declared a major in either civil, chemical, or environmental engineering or an environmental science, have a 3.0 GPA minimum.

-There are scholarship opportunities for all science major from many walks of life.
+There are so many scholarships for all science majors from many walks of life.
 Take advantage of companies and organizations that want to expand their fields by expanding your education.

 Interested in majoring in science?
-Check out all the top schools who offer it on College Raptor’s major pages!
+Check out all the top schools that offer it on College Raptor’s major pages!